wjayesh/coredns-healthcheck/README.md

 ![Architecture](https://github.com/wjayesh/coredns-healthcheck/blob/docs/assets/docs/images/Architecture%201.png)

-Inside a node, there exists different pods bound to their respective namespaces.
+Inside a node, there exist different pods bound to their respective namespaces.
 The binary is deployed on the host network and is thus on the root network namespace.

 ![Inside Node](https://github.com/wjayesh/coredns-healthcheck/blob/docs/assets/docs/images/Inside%20Node.png)